CureMeAbroad

 Risks are typically limited to lack of follow-up care or communicating with your provider.
 Always operate using accredited hospitals with skilled and experienced surgeons.

-5. Does surgery improve sexual sensation?
+5. Does FTM (Female - To - Male) Bottom Surgery improve sexual sensation?

 Yes.
 With modern nerve-sparing surgical techniques, 80-90% of FTM surgery patients report preserved or improved sexual sensation.